DakshSharma15/Election-Analysis/README.md

-# Election-Analysis
-Election Analysis is a Python project that processes election data to calculate vote counts, percentages, and determine the winning candidate.
-It provides a clear summary of election results for analytical or educational use.
 # 🗳️ Election Analysis

 **Election Analysis** is a Python-based project that processes and analyzes election data to provide insights into voting patterns, candidate performance, and election outcomes.
 This project also includes sentiment analysis using Twitter data, providing a comprehensive view of public sentiment and its correlation with election results.